mariadb-corporation/MaxScale/Documentation/Filters/Tee-Filter.md

 ## Overview

-The tee filter is a filter module for MaxScale is a "plumbing" fitting in the MaxScale filter toolkit.
-It can be used in a filter pipeline of a service to make a copy of requests from the client and dispatch a copy of the request to another service within MaxScale.
+The tee filter is a filter module for MariaDB MaxScale is a "plumbing" fitting in the MariaDB MaxScale filter toolkit.
+It can be used in a filter pipeline of a service to make a copy of requests from the client and dispatch a copy of the request to another service within MariaDB MaxScale.

 ## Configuration